 Geese are to blame for the first big-league bad word I said in front of my mom.

 I was 15.
 And taller than her.
-I was taller than her at age.
+I was taller than her at age 7.
 No, it was at least 8.
 Maybe 10.

 We’d just moved to Charlotte, N.C., from Greeley, Colo.
 Schools were on winter break, and we stayed in a Hilton until our house was ready (this was pre-Suite Life of Zack and Cody, so I didn’t know I could smart off and trick people and terrorize the front desk and not get in trouble.

-As we walked around the lake, my mom, my sister and me, we had to dodge goose bombs all over the sidewalk.
+As we walked around the lake, my mom, my sister and me, we dodged goose bombs all over the sidewalk.
 Geese, it turns out, poop more than toddlers.
 Like, 57 times more.

 So, the tip-toe and side-step commenced.
 “All this goose poop!” mom said, or something probably like that.
 (It was 27 years ago after all.
 The Internet hadn’t even been invented).

 Speaking of geese and bad words … here’s what the girls asked.